sormy/react/README.md

-# React for ancient IE 6/7
+# React for old IE 6/7

 **THIS IS REACT 14 BRANCH, IT IS STABLE AND READY FOR PROD.**

-**THERE IS ALSO DEVELOPMENT REACT 16 BRANCH, UNFORTUNATELY IT HAS ISSUES, NOT READY FOR PROD.**

 ## Goal